-3.9 Load Purchasing from Measures the electricity purchasing from 1 Mainland mainland.
-7.1 Social Compatibility Refers to the extent to which the project's 2 solution fits with people's 'frame of mind' and does not negatively challenge people's values or the ways they are used to do things 7.2 Technical compatibility Examines the extent to which the smart grid 2 solutions fit with the current existing technological standards/infrastructures 7.3 Ease of use for end users Provides an indication of the complexity of 2 of the solution the implemented solution within the IANOS project for the end-users
+2.1.
+Reduced fossil fuel Measures the amount of fossil fuels which is 2 consumption now not consumed in the industrial sector because of IANOS demonstrated solutions.
+2.2 Reduced Greenhouse Gas Measures the reduction of greenhouse gas 2 Emissions emissions in the industrial sector 3.9 Load Purchasing from Measures the electricity purchasing from 1 Mainland mainland after IANOS interventions and compares it with the previous scenario without IANOS.
+7.2 Technical compatibility Examines the extent to which the smart grid 2 solutions fit with the current existing technological standards/infrastructures 7.3 Ease of use for end users of Provides an indication of the complexity of the 2 the solution implemented solution within the IANOS project for the end-users

+Use case conditions

+Assum otions

+• It is considered that the island has a natural gas platform The connection between the platform and the electricity grid of Ameland is established The platform will be electrified in the end of 2021

+Prerequ uisites

-Use case conditions Assum Assumptions • • Prereq It is considered that the island has a natural gas platform The connection between the platform and the electricity grid of Ameland is established The platform will be electrified in the end of 2021 uisites • Direct connection between the iVPP, solar farm and the platform Direct connection between the iVPP, the tidal kite and the platform Direct connection between the iVPP, the small turbines and the platform Direct connection between the iVPP, the CHP systems and Fuel cells and the platform A (physical) hosting environment on which the iVPP can be established
+• Direct connection between the iVPP, solar farm and the platform Direct connection between the iVPP, the tidal kite and the platform Direct connection between the iVPP, the small turbines and the platform Direct connection between the iVPP, the CHP systems and Fuel cells and the platform A (physical) hosting environment on which the iVPP can be established

 Classification Information

 Relation to other use cases

 -

 Level of depth

 Specialized use case

 Prioritisation

 High level of priority

 Generic, regional or national relation

 Generic

 Nature of the use case